Merculous/bash-scripts/README.md

 Parent folder (In my case, Documents)

  - Update if .git is present
- - Compile with given statments
+ - Compile with given statements
  - Done :D

 TODO: